SciML/DiffEqFlux.jl/docs/src/FastChain.md

 # FastChain

 The `FastChain` system is a Flux-like explicit parameter neural network architecture system for less overhead in smaller neural networks.
+It acts explicitly, avoiding internal references to reduce overhead, while using explicitly defined adjoints to fuse operations.
 For neural networks with layers of lengths >~200, these optimizations are overshadowed by the cost of matrix multiplication.
 However, for smaller layer operations, this architecture can reduce a lot of the overhead traditionally seen in neural network architectures and thus is recommended in a lot of scientific machine learning use cases.